AwalaApp/specs/rs002-pki.md

 An endpoint certificate MUST be issued by one of the following:

-- Itself (a self-signed certificate).
+- Itself (a self-issued certificate).
 - A peer endpoint when the certificate is a [_parcel delivery authorization_](#parcel-delivery-authorization-pda).

 ### Parcel Delivery Authorization (PDA)